jellyfin/jellyfin.org/docs/general/administration/troubleshooting.md

 :::caution

 Enabling debug logging will create a **very** large amount of output; as an example, simply loading the homepage will generate over 4000 lines of logs with the debug configuration below.
-Leaving debug logging enabled on a productive Jellyfin instance for a long period of time is not recommended, and it should be enabled only during troubleshooting.
+Leaving debug logging enabled on a production Jellyfin instance for a long period of time is not recommended, and it should be enabled only during troubleshooting.

 :::